 Commonly planted landscape plants are becoming problems by spreading to wild areas and preventing native plants from flourishing.
-Believe it or not, english ivy, butterfly bushes, burning bushes and barberry bushes are all problematic.
-Check this site from the Department of Conservation and Natural Resources for any invasives you currently have on your property and then see about phasing them out over the coming seasons.
+Believe it or not, English ivy, butterfly bushes, burning bushes and barberry bushes are all problematic.
+Check this site from the Department of Conservation and Natural Resources for any invasive you currently have on your property and then see about phasing them out over the coming seasons.

 USE MORE NATIVE PLANTS

 By using more varied plants that are native to this region, you will be enhancing the ecosystem by feeding the local bees, bugs and birds.
 We need the balance of what each plant and creature contributes to enjoy a healthy backyard.
 See what the National Wildlife Federation is recommending here.
 Click here for a list of native plants for our region.

 PLANT SOME TREES

 All kinds of native trees have value for wildlife.
 Small flowering/fruiting trees like dogwoods and hawthorns provide food and nesting sites for local birds.
 Evergreens provide shelter in winter.
 Oaks are the biggest life-giver in the landscape feeding more than 500 species of local butterflies and moths, not to mention all the birds, and wild animals that eat their acorns.
 Click here for a list of wonderful woody plants to plant.

 REPLACE SOME LAWN WITH LANDSCAPE BEDS AND MEADOWS